 VIVIENNE

 "Love your family and friends and love yourself-you have many years ahead of you.
 This is a chronic illness not a death sentence.
 Do not believe those who give you a time frame.
 None of us know when we will pass from this world.
 Just enjoy the day and do not let PV or any of the MPNs spoil your day."

-These represent first person accounts of real people living with Essential Thrombocythemia, Polycythemia Vera and Myelofibrosis.
-It does not represent the views or opinions of anyone associated with the MPN Research Foundation.
+These represent first person accounts of real people living with Essential Thrombocythemia, Polycythemia Vera, and Myelofibrosis.
+It does not represent the views or opinions of anyone associated with MPN Research Foundation.
 Please consult your doctor before taking any action to manage your health.

+VIVIENNE